Arvind142/TestNG-Modular-Automation-Framework/README.md

 #### Cleanup after execution stopped
 	docker-compose down

-_You will get your reports in test-output folder/{greatesNumber folder}_
+_You will get your reports in test-output/{greatesNumber folder} folder_

 <!--